stoplightio/prism/docs/guides/06-errors.md

 **Returned Status Code: `415`**

-**Explanation:** This error occurs when the current request uses content-type that is not supported by corresponding HTTP Operation.
-In the case there is no content in the request, the content-type header is ignored.
+**Explanation:** This error occurs when the current request specifies a `Content-Type` that is not supported by corresponding HTTP Operation.
+In the case there is no request body or `Content-Length` is 0, the `Content-Type` header is ignored.

 ## Unknown error